 - Take a deep breath and smile before you start!

-- Film in landscape rather than portrait on mobile devices.
+- For most purposes, film in landscape rather than portrait on mobile devices – unless you are specifically filming for stories.

 - Holding your device out and filming yourself at arms length is an option, however, you will get a more flattering look if you can create a little more distance by using a tripod, selfie stick or friend to hold your camera.
 It will also be more stable.